juntang-zhuang/Adabelief-Optimizer/README.md

 <h1 align="center">AdaBelief Optimizer</h1>
 <h3 align="center">NeurIPS 2020 Spotlight, trains fast as Adam, generalizes well as SGD, and is stable to train GANs.</h3>

-## Notice on a potential bug (10/23/2020)
-I encountered a weird scenario where a Transformer trains fine locally with PyTorch 1.1 CUDA9.0 (BLEU score 35.74 (highest is 35.85) on IWSLT14 DE-En with small transformer), but works much worse on a server with PyTorch 1.4  CUDA 10.0 (BLEU score < 26) using the same code.
-I'm still investigating the reason, perhaps it's a bug due to PyTorch version.
-Will fix this in the next update.

-The code is public at: https://github.com/juntang-zhuang/transformer-adabelief <br>
-Please leave a message if you have any idea on that, any suggestions will be really helpful.<br>

 ## Table of Contents
 - [External Links](#external-links)
 - [Quick Guide](#quick-guide) Important infomation on hyper-params.